 How much are tickets to the OBF?

 The Oregon Brewers Festival is not a ticketed event, and there is no admission charge to enter the festival grounds.
 In order to consume beer or cider, you purchase a tasting package for $20 that includes a 2020 souvenir tasting mug and 10 tasting tokens (mugs are available on their own for $10 and tokens are $1 apiece).
 Additional tokens are sold for $1 apiece.
-The purchase of mugs and tokens is made on-site, or in advance at Bold Type Tickets.
+The purchase of mugs and tokens is made on-site.
 The mug/token sales tent is open from Noon to 8:30 pm.
 Mugs and tokens are non-refundable.